 This information can be found in logs of AAA (Authentication, Authorization, and Accounting) events from your devices.
 Ideally stored centrally, but often also visible by examining the on-device event log history.

 The old saying about packet captures is that packets don’t lie!
-That’s also true for flow data, which summarized packets.
+That’s also true for flow data, which summarizes packets.

-Both packets and flows provide information about the source and destination IPs, ports, and protocols.
+Both packets and flows provide information about the source and destination IP addresses, ports, and protocols.

 When getting flow data, you’re not as in the weeds as during a packet capture, but it’s good enough for most operational troubleshooting.
 Whether it’s with NetFlow, sFlow, or IPFIX, you’ll be able to see who’s talking to whom and how with flow data going to a flow collector for analysis.